St James’ Church, Kent has under pew heating and radiant heaters installed

 Zero glare magic lamps providing comfort heat in St. Peter’s Church, Pavenham

-Halogen heaters are generally mounted between 3m and 5m above floor level, and emit shortwave energy which is absorbed by solid bodies including the floor, furniture and, of course, people.
+Halogen heaters are generally mounted between 3m and 5m above floor level and emit shortwave energy which is absorbed by solid bodies including the floor, furniture and, of course, people.
 Because halogen heaters operate in the shortwave part of the spectrum, some light output is inevitable.
-However the introduction of BN Thermic’s Magic Lamp reduces the light intensity to a barely discernible glow.
+However, the introduction of BN Thermic’s Magic Lamp reduces the light intensity to a barely discernible glow.

 BN Thermic offers a variety of radiant heaters some of which emit medium-wave and long-wave energy.
 These heaters do not emit any light whatsoever.
-However their reduced radiant intensity means that they are not generally effective as church heating.
+However, their reduced radiant intensity means that they are not generally as effective as church heating.
 BN Thermic strongly recommends genuine shortwave halogen heaters for church heating.

-Cost Effective Church Heating Systems
+Cost-Effective Church Heating Systems

-Halogen church heating systems need to be carefully designed to ensure an even coverage and optimum heat intensity.
+Halogen church heating systems need to be carefully designed to ensure even coverage and optimum heat intensity.
 The engineers at BN Thermic are very experienced in designing church heating systems and are always on hand to assist.

 When required, they will visit a church, carry out a survey and provide a bespoke heating proposal.
-This is 100% free, there is a never a charge for this service.
+This is 100% free, there is never a charge for this service.
 Contact us today to discuss your requirements.

 A bespoke heating design done by a BN Thermic engineer